Navy and Marine Corps Birthday Ball

 The Navy and Marine Corps Birthday Ball is a very special time of year for the Cyclone Battalion.
 The battalion dresses up for this formal event to celebrate the Navy and Marine Corps Birthdays.
 The ball consists of a social hour, followed by a speech from a guest of honor, then an excellent dinner and the traditional cake cutting ceremony.
 The rest of the night consists of dancing and celebrating the birth of these two great services.

-To honor and recognize the achievements of midshipmen, Officer Candidates and Marines, the Naval ROTC battalion holds an award ceremony during the spring semester.
+To honor and recognize the achievements of midshipmen, Officer Candidates, and Marines, the Naval ROTC battalion holds an award ceremony during the spring semester.
 Many awards are presented by veterans and other distinguished individuals from the community.
-The award ceremony is followed by a Dining Out ceremony, in which members of the battalion are welcomed to invite a date, friends, or family members to participate.
+The night after the awards ceremony the Unit Staff along with the Juniors and Seniors participate in the Dining In event.

 The Cyclone Battalion participates in a wide variety of community service events, such as regular highway clean up, meals for Haiti, hurricane Katrina relief projects, Habitat for Humanity, American Cancer Society Relay for Life runs, and many others.